By

 Error recovery

-When a form comes back with an error, most of us can easily tell what happened and what to do from the visual highlighting of message and field, but blind people don’t have that luxury.
+When a form returns with an error, most of us can easily tell what happened and what to do from the visual highlighting of the message and field, but blind people don’t have that luxury.

 Before:

-• They still wouldn’t know which field to edit, and had to go through each field again to find it.
+- They still didn’t know which field to edit, so they had to go through each field again to find it.

 After:

-• Error message moved to the top, to be first piece of content the screen reader sees.
+- Error message moved to the top to be the first piece of content the screen reader sees.

-• The field is marked “area-invalid” in the code, so screen readers can pick up on its status.
+- The field is marked “area-invalid” in the code, so screen readers can detect its status.

 Onward!

 Accessibility is much harder if we let it become an afterthought.
 Retrofitting is time-consuming and costly.
-The solution is to think of accessibility needs as no different than, say, mobile needs, and proactively design & develop for them.
-The principles, guidelines and solutions are already out there.
+The solution is to think of accessibility needs as no different from, say, mobile needs and proactively design and develop for them.
+The principles, guidelines, and solutions are already out there.

 UX was founded on our ability to look beyond our own needs and preferences.
 Let’s continue and extend that tradition and create products that are truly inclusive.